-As we kick off National Cybersecurity Awareness Month, we thought it would be helpful to share some of our favorite cyber articles - happy reading!
+As we wrap up 2018 and start looking forward to 2019, we thought it would be helpful to share some of our favorite cybersecurity articles from this year!

-You may also want to check out the launch of our online Cybersecurity Information Center, three new whitepapers and a series of educational webinars.
+You may also want to check out our online Cybersecurity Information Center, three new whitepapers and a series of educational webinars.

 Now is the perfect time for firms to reflect on what’s often classed as a key contributing factor to cyber breaches – its employees.
 We hate to admit it, but human error tends to be the weakest link of any defense practices firms have in place.
 The IBM X-Force Threat Intelligence Index 2017 advises that simply having the right technology is not enough to ensure protection from threats we’ve seen grow in frequency and sophistication, of late.
 Reputable airline, British Airways, is one of many businesses to fall victim to a reputation damaging data breach in 2018, compromising the personal and financial details of approximately 380,000 customers.